 What is Active Optical?

 Active Optical Cable (AOC) is a hybrid design technique that employs optical fiber “between the connectors” to deliver the same electrical bandwidth as would be found in a far larger number of copper cables.
 Active optical cable (AOC) is primarily deployed for long-reach multi-lane data transfer, control and power delivery.
-Ordinarily, optical communication data transmission belongs to the passive component, but AOC is an exception.
+Typically, optical communication data transmission belongs to the passive component, but AOC is an exception.
 An AOC consists of multimode optical fibers, control chips, optical transceivers and receivers, and modules.

 AOC has several benefits over direct attach copper cable for data transfer.
 These benefits include reduced weight, higher bandwidth, lower power consumption, lower connectivity loss, EMI immunity, and flexibility.
-AOC is becoming widely employed in various applications, including long-reach devices and data-hungry systems.
+AOC is becoming widely used in various applications, including long-reach devices and data-hungry systems.

 Why Use Active Optical?

 Active optical cables were originally developed to replace copper in data centers and high-performance computing (HPC) operations.
-Despite the numerous drawbacks, copper wire has been the standard for decades, and the concept of AOC cables seemed almost too fantastic.

-AOCs include copper power and control lines designed to optimize power supply across distance, decrease voltage drop, and provide a very flexible and rugged cable.
+AOCs include copper power and control lines together.
+It’s designed to optimize power supply across distance, decrease voltage drop, and provide a very flexible and rugged cable.
 The embedded electronics are protected by tough and resilient connector and back shell arrangements.

-Power Up With the Latest Interconnect Technology
+Power Up With the Latest Fiber Optic Cable Assembly Design